-In the February 2014 issue of Rhythm, on sale now, our monster cover feature presents the stories behind 10 of the most iconic drum sounds ever recorded and we show how you can create them yourself, with audio and video examples, mixing techniques, miking ideas and more!
+In the February 2014 issue of Rhythm - available as a back issue for iOs and Android - our monster cover feature looked at the stories behind 10 of the most iconic drum sounds ever recorded and how you can create them yourself, with audio and video examples, mixing techniques, miking ideas and more!

 As part of the feature we spoke to some of the drummers, producers and engineers involved in the tracks to add their expert take on things.
 We got so much information we couldn't fit it all in the magazine, so here we present some bonus material - deleted scenes, if you will.

 In this interview, Songs For The Deaf engineer Eric Valentine talks about working with drum icon and Foo Fighters frontman Dave Grohl on the Queens Of The Stone Age classic No One Knows, talking specifically about the problems they faced recording the drums and cymbals separately.